RafaPolit/terremoto-ecuador-admin/README.md

 Deploy the package (creating the dist on client and with all node_modules form server, instructions comming soon!).

+Edit the server/config files to reflect server structure and database host, user and password.

 Then cd into the server directory and run:
 ```
 $ export NODE_ENV=production